jonathanlandGit/Python/README.md

 # PythonChatroom_Land
-NOTE: This program has been modified from the Python code found at https://www.geeksforgeeks.org/simple-chat-room-using-python/.
-In what follows I discuss the features that have been added, which also includes further instructions on how to use the program, in light of the additional features.

-There are two sections to this overview:
+There are two sections to this README:
 I. Features
 II.
 Instructions